 Will I get my answer before that last fatal blaster shot?

 981, at Mos Esley

 We are in deep trouble and our droid is bean counting credits like he was some accountant running a corner shop.
-Damn it, we’re at war, robot!
-It’s a question of time before we get killed, lying in a pool of blood in some forgotten spacestation’s back alley, somewhere in the Galaxy.
+Damn it, we’re at war, droid!
+It’s a question of time before we get killed, lying in a pool of blood in some forgotten space station’s back alley.
 A better blaster or a stronger armor gives us a few more days to live.

 981, at the Dorel residence, on Dorin